socialvibe/truex-android-integrations/DOCS.md

     public void pause()
 ```

-`pause` is required whenever the hosted app needs to be paused, either for the app life-cycle events, or android broadcast events like HDMI state change, [see BroadcastReceiver example](https://github.com/socialvibe/Sheppard/blob/e8471749fe4566076767862cc4b418053d01d005/Sheppard/src/main/java/com/truex/sheppard/MainActivity.java#L317-L330), and following the definition on `onPause` and how it eventually calls `truexAdRenderer.pause()`.
+`pause` is required whenever the hosted app needs to be paused, either for the app life-cycle events, or android broadcast events like HDMI state change, [see BroadcastReceiver example](https://github.com/socialvibe/Sheppard/blob/e8471749fe4566076767862cc4b418053d01d005/Sheppard/src/main/java/com/truex/sheppard/MainActivity.java#L317-L330), and follow on to the definition of `onPause` and how it eventually calls `truexAdRenderer.pause()`.
 Pausing the true[X] unit will pause its videos, audios, and timers.

 #### `resume`